efememdb/EFEMemDB/README.md

 You can use this amazing data base in your NodeJS, as a complementary database for highly and immediate availability of data, such as real-time monitoring, recycled logs, cache, configuration, master data, etc.

 You also can use **EFEMem DB** in your web applications, without need to call remote, heavy and slow APIs, storing and retrieving data for local web purposes.
+It's ideally for PWAs.